 Back in Delhi after 10+ years!

 When I was working as a flight attendant, I was regularly in Delhi.
-It was one of those destinations, that if you had a standby duty, you got called out to fly there.
-In 2004 and 2005 I had travelled to Sri Lanka.
-And between 2006 and 2009 I was in Delhi from time to time.
-In October 2009 I had the opportunity to fly back to India to explore more of this mysterious country.
+It was one of those destinations that you got called out to fly there if you had a standby duty.
+In 2004 and 2005, I had travelled to Sri Lanka.
+And between 2006 and 2009, I was in Delhi from time to time.
+In October 2019 I had the opportunity to fly back to India to explore more of this mysterious country.
 In this blog post, I will share a 2-week itinerary for Delhi, Jaipur and Varanasi.
-But if you can stay longer than 2 weeks I will highly recommend it!
-I, for sure cannot wait to be back!
+But if you can stay longer than two weeks, I will highly recommend it!
+I, for sure, cannot wait to be back!

 Memories of fantastic food and markets

 I must admit, I don’t remember much from Delhi from previous visits, and I’m not sure why.
 I remember visiting the Red Fort and Old Delhi and the fabulous food and the markets.
 This time around, I had more time to explore Delhi, and I wanted to visit a few sights.
 There is enough to explore in the city!
 Especially Old Delhi is a must-see when you visit the city.
 The streets are filled with cables, it’s full of people, and you can smell food everywhere!
 It’s the perfect place to buy herbs and spices, especially around Chandni Chowk and Khari Baoli Road!
 As a photographer, India is heaven when it comes to taking images.
 So be prepared 😉